Melitou/YOUR-PERSONAL-CHATBOT/plan.md

 ## Overview
 Add a new "Client" role to the system that allows users to assign chatbots to clients.
 Clients will have access only to assigned chatbots and cannot create or manage chatbots themselves.
 They will only see the chat interface.

-**Note:** Super User functionality is on hold - this implementation focuses only on User and Client roles.
+**Note:** This implementation adds Client role while preserving existing User and Super User functionality.

 ## Database Schema Changes